Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • squeezing it from the outside with a vessel, inflamed tissue or tumor;

-• environmental pollution and other environmental problems;
+• pollution environment and other environmental problems;

 • ionizing radiation;